caravagnalab/rRACES-examples/build_cohorts/README.md

 You need to modify the following variables in the script:

-- `partition`: The Orfeo HPC partition where the script will run.
+- `partition`: the Orfeo HPC partition where the script will run.
-- `user`: Your Orfeo group.
+- `user`: your Orfeo group.
-- `spn`: The name of the SPN.
+- `spn`: the name of the SPN.
-- `phylo`: Absolute path to the phylogenetic forest.
+- `phylo`: absolute path to the phylogenetic forest.
-- `tmp`: Absolute path to a directory where temporary files will be written and later deleted.
+- `tmp`: absolute path to a directory where temporary files will be written and later deleted.
-- `path`: Absolute path to the `build_cohort.py` script.
+- `path`: absolute path to the `build_cohort.py` script.

 Leave the following variables unchanged:

-- `image`: Absolute path to the Singularity image.
+- `image`: absolute path to the Singularity image.
-- `config`: Absolute path to the Sarek config.
+- `config`: absolute path to the Sarek config.
-- `out`: Absolute path where sequencing results will be written.
+- `out`: absolute path where sequencing results will be written.
-- `sarek_output_dir`: Absolute path to the directory where Sarek output will be stored.
+- `sarek_output_dir`: absolute path to the directory where Sarek output will be stored.

 After replacing the variables, ensure that `build_cohort.py` is executable by running: